In detail: the counter contract

 }

-To make sense of this Compact code, start in the middle, with the
+To make sense of this Compact code, start in the middle, with the ledger

-visible on the Midnight blockchain, includes a field
+Midnight blockchain, includes a field round

 round